-Introduction: In this exercise and the next you will simulate some diffraction patterns from kaolinite clays.
+In this exercise you will simulate some diffraction patterns from kaolinite clays.
 Kaolinite, Al2Si2O5(OH)4, is a 1:1 layer silicate with a single unique sheet with AlO6 octahedra on one side and SiO4 tetrahedra on the other.
 The layers stack with an offset to ideally form a triclinic C1 lattice (Bish & Von Dreele, 1989, Clay & Clay Min.
 37, 289-296) for a sample of the most ordered form of kaolinite from Keokuk, Iowa.
 Kaolinites from other locations evidently have stacking faults so that the peaks are displaced, have peculiar shapes and are above a varying background.
-For the exercise we provide a laboratory Bragg-Brentano pattern of Keokuk kaolinite collected with CuKa radiation on a Bruker instrument and thus in the Bruker RAW file format.
-The Keokuk kaolinite has some dickite (different ordered stacking of kaolinite layers).
-The next exercise Stacking Faults-III) covers a simple simulation of a faulted kaolinite from Georgia.
+For the exercise we provide a laboratory Bragg-Brentano pattern of Keokuk kaolinite and a less ordered one from Washington County, Georgia (Clay Minerals Society Standard KGa-1b) collected with CuKa radiation on a Bruker instrument and thus in the Bruker RAW file format.
+The KGa-1b sample contains a small amount of anatase (TiO2) and the Keokuk kaolinite has some dickite (different ordered stacking of kaolinite layers).

 If you have not done so already, start GSAS-II.

 To better visualize the stacking layer, select the Draw Atoms tab and then double click the empty upper left corner box of the table.
 All atoms will turn green.
-Then do Edit Figure/Fill unit cell; the structure will be redrawn with all atoms that belong in the unit cell.
-Finally, double click on the Type column heading, select Al & Si (they will turn green) and then do Edit Figure/Fill CN sphere.
+Then do Edit/Fill unit cell; the structure will be redrawn with all atoms that belong in the unit cell.
+Finally, double click on the Type column heading, select Al & Si (they will turn green) and then do Edit/Fill CN sphere.
 After a bit of rotating the structure around, the layering along the c-axis (blue line) will be evident.

 One can easily see the layer of SiO4 tetrahedra and AlO6 octahedra.
 Also notice that the next layer (represented by the 4 O atoms at the bottom of the above drawing are offset giving a triclinic lattice.